 Consistent, reliable and safe operations at our chemical plants are critical to our financial performance and results of operations.
-The financial effects of planned downtime at our plants, including Turnarounds are mitigated through a diligent planning process that considers the availability of resources to perform the needed maintenance, feedstock logistics and other factors.
-Unplanned downtime of our plants typically results in lost contribution margin from lost sales of our products, lost fixed cost absorption from lower production of our products and increased costs related to repairs and maintenance.
-All Turnarounds result in lost contribution margin from lost sales of our products, lost fixed cost absorption from lower products, lost fixed cost absorption from lower products, lost fixed cost absorption for lower products, lost fixed cost absorption for lower products, and increased costs related to repairs and maintenance, which repair, and maintenance costs are expensed as incurred.
+The financial effects of planned downtime at our plants, including Turnarounds, are mitigated through a diligent planning process that considers the availability of resources to perform the needed maintenance, feedstock logistics and other factors.
+Unplanned downtime of our plants typically results in lost contribution margin from lost sales of our products, lost fixed cost absorption from lower products and increased costs related to repairs and maintenance.
+All Turnarounds result in lost contribution margin from lost sales of our products, lost fixed cost absorption from lower products, and increased costs related to repairs and maintenance, which repair, and maintenance costs are expensed as incurred.